 In early spring, farm markets will put out their first crops of the season, including peas and asparagus.
 In fact, there is an old Irish tradition of planting peas on St. Patrick’s Day.
 The sturdy peas take root in the cold ground and provide the spring kitchen with one of the sweetest green treats.
 In addition, green peas are just bursting with health benefits: they are high in fiber, low in calories, and have almost twice the protein of other vegetables.

 Mid-spring is also prime harvest season for asparagus in the Hudson Valley.
 Not only are the vivid green spears powerful in both color and flavor, they provide a healthy dose of folic acid; potassium; vitamins A, C, and B6; and fiber.
 Early Native Americans used asparagus for medicinal purposes, including as a remedy for kidney and bladder problems (dried asparagus is a natural diuretic).

-The Culinary Institute of America’s Thai Fresh Pea Soup uses fresh peas and green curry to create a subtle twist on an old spring classic.
-It can be prepared in under half an hour so you’ll have plenty of time to get outside and celebrate the warm weather.
+The Culinary Institute of America’s Thai fresh pea soup recipe uses fresh peas and green curry to create a subtle twist on an old spring classic.
+It can be prepared in under half an hour, so you’ll have plenty of time to get outside and celebrate the warm weather.
 For a smoother texture, pour the soup through a strainer to remove the skins before serving.

 6 cups vegetable broth, plus as needed

 2 tsp green curry paste

 8 cups shelled peas (thawed if using frozen)